Kitty Calavita

-Kitty C. Calavita is an American criminologist, focusing in sociology of law, criminology, immigration, criminal justice and inequality, currently the Chancellor's Professor Emerita at University of California, Irvine and an Elected Fellow of the American Political and Social Science Society.
+Kitty C. Calavita is an American criminologist, focusing on sociology of law, criminology, immigration, criminal justice and inequality.
+Her research has spanned five books, many articles focusing on national and international social reform and police reform for the city of Berkeley, California.

+Calavita is a Chancellor's Professor Emerita at University of California, Irvine, an Elected Fellow of the American Academy of Political and Social Science, former Police Reform Commission chair and former board member of Berkeley's Police Accountability Board.